 - Government & Public Interest Career Fair

-Through the DU/CU Public Interest Career Fair (PICF) students are provided with opportunities to explore careers in public interest law.
+Through the DU/CU Government & Public Interest Career Fair (PICF) students are provided with opportunities to explore careers in public interest law.
 The PICF is held each year at either Denver Law or Colorado Law in alternating years and hosts more than 50 government and public interest employers.

 - Judicial Clerkship Workshops

-These workshops provide extensive information about the value of judicial clerkships and the mechanics of applying for these positions and how students can optimize their chances in competing for these prestigious positions.
+These workshops provide extensive information about the value of judicial clerkships, the mechanics of applying for these positions and how students can optimize their chances in competing for these prestigious positions.

 - Law Practice Specialty Series

-Several times during the semester, attorneys practicing in various law specialty areas speak to students about their work.
-A different practice area is featured at each session.
-Past topics have included employment law, real estate, intellectual property, family law, environmental law, sports and entertainment law, and many more.
+The CDO frequently offer programs presenting attorneys practicing in various law specialty areas speak to students about their work..
+Past topics have included criminal law, employment law, real estate, construction, intellectual property, family law, environmental law, and many more.

 - Partners at Law (PALS)

-Hosting on-campus dinners and brunches where students meet informally with practicing attorneys.
+Hosting on-campus dinners where students meet informally with practicing attorneys.

 The Alumni Volunteer Network (AVN) provides a unique opportunity for students to make valuable connections with alumni to learn about specific areas of practice and/or other career fields.
 The AVN is an excellent resource for students who are interested in establishing or enhancing a professional network.